TabithaChelagat/Market_Research_Analysis/README.md

 **2. Social Issues Passion by Gender**

-A table representing ocial issues and the percentage of men and women who are concerned about them.
+A table representing social issues and the percentage of men and women who are concerned about them.

 ![image](https://github.com/user-attachments/assets/6ae13f4a-75b7-4656-9a57-e3e599f19d88)